nulliel999/KalaMove/next_version_goals.md

 ---

+## Save empty kmf blocks

+KalaMove 1.0 and 1.1 bail out early when a bad kmf block is detected at parse time, this is bad if a bad block is detected in the middle of your kmf file.
+The goal in 2.0 is to fix this by allowing empty key values but simply skip those in handle stage, and if a path is invalid then we save as empty so it doesnt break stuff

+---

 ## Token key

 The purpose of this key is to be able to avoid retyping paths for each origin or target part that is reused